valentin-deschaintre/valentin-deschaintre.github.io/2021/call-for-papers.md

 ## Industry Track

-A PDF version of Industry Track call for paper is available to download from here.
 The Eurographics Symposium on Rendering (EGSR) 2021 includes an Industry Track that includes invited papers from our colleagues in industry that are on topics of interest to the general rendering community.
 The goal of this track is to provide an accessible venue for getting out ideas that have found practical use in industry and could impact the future of rendering research, but that do not meet the standards of scientific evaluation expected in formal research papers.
 These papers will be curated by the papers co-chairs and will be presented in the conference along with the traditional research papers.

 We are looking for papers that present ideas and applications of rendering (both high-end and real-time), as well as other aspects of image synthesis (e.g., image-based rendering, rendering for AR/VR, machine learning for rendering, etc.).
 Topics for possible Industry Track papers could include, but are not limited to: